swoicik/swoicik.github.io/_posts/2021-11-12-november-portfolio-updates.md

 title: Portfolio Updates (November 2021)
 author: Stephen Woicik
 layout: post
-published: false
+published: true
 tags:
 - Investing
 - Money
-post_date: 2021-11-12
+post_date: 2021-11-11
 ---
-Here are the September Portfolio Updates.
+Here are the November Portfolio Updates.
 For background on why I publish these portfolio updates, go read [Talking About Money](https://swoicik.com/2020/talk-about-money).

-Things have been steady as they go for the month of September.
-I stayed quite and didn't buy much.
-I added slightly to a few of my bedrock stocks and continue to dollar cost average into Crypto.
+I missed October!
+But you didn't miss anything.
+I haven't made any moves with my investing portfolio.
+The market has been on the move, and I haven't seen a buying opportunity.
+There are a few moves I have thought about, but resisted.
+Sometimes the best action is to not do anything.

-My Watch List has been growing and I plan to buy some more soon.
-Looking for a good opportunity.
-Things still feel high right now.
-Some of the stocks on my short list are Monday (MNDY), Twilio (TWLO), HubSpot (HUBS), Corsair Gaming (CRSR), and Carvana (CVNA).
+November, December, and maybe January will likely see some selling in my brokerage account.
+I will be taking some profits off the table and using the money for the holidays.
+Just for reference, I treat my brokerage account more like savings.
+I do not put stocks in there with a long term (multiple-years) time frame.
+Stocks are help under 1 year.

 Below is a list of my current portfolio and the percentage each investment takes up in the portfolio.